Next workshop date:

 – additional beads to work with at home

-Sign up for the newsletter to get advanced access and special discounts on your ticket price.
+Sign up for the newsletter to get advanced access and special discounts on workshop ticket prices.

 My training and education includes Hand&Lock, Central Saint Martins and City&Guilds, as well as beading for designers like Shirley Geek.
 I am in my ninth year running my eponymous fashion label, working with my clients to create custom gowns.
 Beading and embroidery are my favourite part of my job, and an art I want to encourage and help foster in Toronto.
 From hobbyists to designers, I have designed this workshop to provide a solid foundation to teach the basic skills of hand-beading, as well as approaching creating personal designs, so that each student walks away with the tools and knowledge to develop their own style.